-OT and IT Convergence
+What is OT and IT Convergence?

 One thing remains constant amidst the change; OT partners can deliver the foundation technology stack and the customized solution to accelerate and de-risk this digital transformation journey.
 And journey it is, as this is not a new this is Business Process Reengineering (BPR) spoken of 2 decades ago but now the technology has finally caught up with the ideas.

 OT and IT Convergence as a theme has dissipated by the emergence of specific business solutions that demand this integrated approach anyway.
 In some respects, new applications are being developed which bridge between IT/OT without consideration of the traditional separation of business systems.

 Automation Alley Industry 4.0 Report (Finding 5 of 5): “Don’t underestimate the “people factor.”
 This will be your greatest asset as well as your greatest hindrance to success.

 When does Change Management begin for a Digital Transformation implementation?

 Change management isn’t a commissioning activity, it starts right from the beginning for any project.
 There are promoters and detractors in every organisation including the service provider and end user.
 Begin early with the people factor helps create certainty around how the business is going to change, who is the champion and when activities are due to be completed.
 Technology projects always have hiccups, so planning for that and planning who is going to manage the hiccups is key to have the right posture which caters for products updating mid-stream or not working just as the glossy brochure said they would.